lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 Right before the wall, Stygian was hunched over the one of dead changelings, while surrounded by number of guards.
 Two of Cadance's personal royal guard were among others, acknowledging her with curt nods as she and stallions joined the commotion.
 During recent disasterous wedding, she allowed these crystal ponies to go partake in the city-wide celebration, and haven't come to regret this decision since they quickly found her in ensuing chaos.

-"If we are going at war with those creatures," Stygian was looking collected and serious, as he was holding up a speech, "we should at least understand how to fight them in combat.
-Look close.
+"If we are going at war with those creatures," Stygian was collected and serious, as he was holding up a speech, "we should at least understand how to fight them in close combat.
+Look here.
 Their insides aren't that different from ours, so if you hadn't skipped your basic anatomy lessons, you should know where to strike to hurt the most."

 "But what about their chitin?"
 Ivory Rook, one of her guards, spoke up.
 He, Beam Flitter, and Stygian, immediately shared some semblance of camaraderie, that was known only to those who lived through the events that occured one thousand years ago.